 Sumuyya Khader and Heather Corcoran

 Congratulations, you’ve graduated.
 Now, how do you get started professionally?
-Join Cockpit Arts CEO Annie Warburton with a panel of makers to hear how they’ve built their practices and what they wish they’d known when they were setting out.
-For over 30 years Cockpit has helped some leading names in craft kickstart their careers.
-Get your questions ready!
+Cockpit Arts CEO Annie Warburton and a panel of makers speak about building their practices and what they wish they’d known when they were setting out.

 Marilyn Martinez: Ellen MacArthur Foundation

-In this webinar, Marilyn Martinez – Senior Analyst at the Ellen MacArthur Foundation, will explain what the circular economy means for the fashion industry and the steps that creatives can take to help accelerate the shift towards a circular fashion industry.
+Marilyn Martinez – Senior Analyst at the Ellen MacArthur Foundation, explains what the circular economy means for the fashion industry and the steps that creatives can take to help accelerate the shift towards a circular fashion industry.

 Sally Beken + Ajay Kapadia: Knowledge Transfer Network